- Education and Science

 Amount and Activity of Brown Fat

 Researchers have found that brown fat becomes more active when we're cold.
 In addition, people have more brown fat in their bodies in winter than in summer.
-Women seem to have more brown fat than men.
+Women seem to have a larger amount of the fat than men.
 This may be because they have less muscle and therefore shiver less effectively.
 Shivering is one of the body's methods to produce heat.

 Like other hormones, irisin carries messages to body tissues and triggers specific effects.
 Researchers have found that mice and humans who have been participating in exercise sessions for a greater number of weeks than other members of their test groups have a larger concentration of irisin in their blood.